-The field-based Master of Arts in TESOL program offers in-service teachers with a secured contract for teaching abroad the opportunity to earn a master’s degree in two years while working in their own classrooms overseas.
+The field-based TESOL master’s program offers in-service teachers with a secured contract for teaching abroad the opportunity to earn a master’s degree in two years while working in their own classrooms overseas.

 Students and faculty gather twice a year for two weeks of face-to-face instruction each January in Chiang Mai, Thailand, and each July on the APU campus in Azusa, California.
 Over the intervening five months, they complete additional assignments and class projects while teaching abroad.
 While taking summer classes in Azusa, teachers live in the dorms with other colleagues enrolled in the program.
 The current housing location in Asia is the International Hotel in Chiang Mai, Thailand.
 In lieu of writing a thesis or compiling a portfolio, teachers in the field-based program demonstrate their competence through an Action Research Project course.